NOTICE OF ANNUAL GENERAL MEETING

-The Nominating Committee proposes that fees to the Board of Directors be unchanged and consist of the following amounts: SEK 300,000 to the Chairman of the Board; SEK 150,000 to regular Board members who are not employed by the Company; and a fee of SEK 10,000 per day to members of committees; and a fee of SEK 15,000 to each employee representative.
+The Nominating Committee proposes that fees to the Board of Directors consist of the following amounts: SEK 500,000 to the Chairman of the Board; SEK 250,000 to regular Board members who are not employed by the company; and a fee of SEK 10,000 per day to members of committees; and a fee of SEK 25,000 to each employee representative.
 Auditors’ fees are to be paid based on an invoice approved by the President.

-The Board of Directors proposes the following guidelines for determining remuneration of the President and other senior executives.
-The other senior executives are currently the ten individuals who, together with the President, make up Group management and they are presented on the Company’s website and on pages 64–65 in the 2006 annual report.
+The Board proposes that the Annual General Meeting approve the following guidelines with respect to remuneration of the President and other senior executives.
+At present, other senior executives refers to the eleven people who, together with the President, make up Group management.
+These individuals are presented on the company’s website and on pages 70-71 of the 2007 Annual Report.

-Remuneration to the President and other senior executives shall consist of a fixed salary, a variable salary, where applicable, and other benefits including pension benefits.
-The variable salary shall be in line with market rates and competitive in the market in which the executives work.
-Fixed and variable salaries shall be related to the level of responsibility and authority of the executive.
-The variable salary shall be based on performance in relation to predetermined and measurable targets and be capped in relation to the fixed salary.
+The compensation paid to the President and other senior executives consists of a basic salary plus variable compensation, other benefits and pension contributions.
+The total remuneration package must be in line with market rates and competitive in the market in which the executives work.
+The basic salary and variable compensation is related to each executive’s responsibilities and authority.
+The variable component is based on outcomes in relation to defined and measurable targets and is subject to a ceiling.

-The period of notice shall be between six months and one year if notice is given by the executive and between one and two years if notice is given by the Company.
-The President is entitled to annual compensation for two years equivalent to the salary that is paid out during the period of notice.
+The period of notice is between six months and one year should notice be given by the executive and between one and two years should notice be given by the company.
+The President is entitled to annual remuneration for two years at a rate corresponding to the salary paid out during the period of notice.

-Pension benefits shall either be based on defined benefit or defined contribution plans or a combination of both.
-The executives shall be entitled to retirement pension from the age of 62.
+Pension benefits are either defined benefit or defined contribution plans or a combination thereof.
+The executives are entitled to receive pension from the age of 62.

-Issues relating to remuneration of management shall be handled by a Compensation Committee.
-Decisions regarding the President’s remuneration shall be taken by the Board of Directors.
-If the Company assigns an individual Board member tasks over and above the normal Board and committee work, the Board shall determine the level of compensation for such tasks, which shall be at market rates and at a reasonable level.
+All matters relating to the remuneration of company management are handled by a compensation committee, except in respect of the President, whose remuneration is decided by the Board of Directors.
+If the company in special cases assigns an individual Board member to a committee or tasks over and above his/her regular Board duties, the Board determines the level of compensation for this assignment.
+Such compensation must be reasonable and according to market rates.

-The Board has the right to deviate from these guidelines if, in an individual case, there are particular reasons for doing so.
+The Board has the right to deviate from these guidelines if, in an individual case, there are specific reasons for this.

-A special maximised performance-based bonus linked to the Utansjö project will be paid to the President and, at the discretion of the Compensation Committee, to other senior executives involved.
+It is intended that a special capped performance-based bonus linked to the South African project be paid to the President and, subject to a decision by the Compensation Committee, to other senior executives involved in the project.

 The Board of Directors proposes that the AGM authorises the Board to appoint members of the Audit Committee, Finance Committee and Compensation Committee from among its members.

-It is proposed that the Nominating Committee shall consist of the Chairman of the Board and two additional members and that the Chairman of the Board shall not chair the Nominating Committee.
-Of the independent members, one shall be a representative of the Company’s biggest shareholder and one shall represent one of the Company’s other four biggest shareholders.
-If during the Nominating Committee’s mandate period one or more share-holders that has appointed members of the Nominating Committee are no longer among the four biggest shareholders in terms of the number of votes, the members appointed by such shareholders shall relinquish their position and the shareholder or shareholders that take over the position as one of the four biggest shareholders in terms of votes shall have the right to appoint their own representatives or offer the shareholder who is next in line in terms of the number of votes a place on the Nominating Committee so that there are three Committee members.
+It is proposed that the Nominating Committee consist of the Chairman of the Board and two additional members and that the Chairman of the Board shall not chair the Nominating Committee.
+One of the two members, in addition to the Board Chairman, shall be a representative of the company’s biggest shareholder, and one shall be a representative of one of the company’s other four main shareholders.
+Neither of these two members may be a Board member at the same time.
+If during the Nominating Committee’s mandate period one or more shareholders that has appointed members of the Nominating Committee are no longer among the five biggest shareholders in terms of the number of votes, the members appointed by such shareholders shall relinquish their position and the shareholder or shareholders that take over the position as one of the five biggest shareholders in terms of votes shall have the right to appoint their own representatives or offer the shareholder who is next in line in terms of the number of votes a place on the Nominating Committee so that there are three Committee members.
 It is the responsibility of the Chairman of the Board to ensure that members are appointed as stated above.
-The names of the members of the Nominating Committee shall be presented at least six months prior to the 2008 AGM.
+The names of the members of the Nominating Committee shall be presented at least six months prior to the 2009 AGM.
 The Nominating Committee shall appoint a chairman from among its members.
-The composition of the Nominating Committee at any given time shall be published on the Company’s website.
-The Nominating Committee shall submit proposals on the following matters for decisions by the 2008 AGM:
+The composition of the Nominating Committee at any given time shall be published on the company’s website.
+The Nominating Committee shall submit proposals on the following matters for decisions by the 2009 AGM: